enupal/docs/docs/stripe-payments/templating/cancel-subscriptions.md

+---
+date: 2020-05-14
+description: Follow the next example to allow users to cancel subscriptions via front-end.
+---
 # Cancel Subscriptions

 Follow the next example to allow users to cancel subscriptions via front-end.
 If you want to cancel the subscription at the end of the period please go to **Stripe Payments** → **Settings** → **Defaults** and enable the "Cancel subscription at period end" lightswitch.
 However you could override the default setting passing a hidden value with next name: `cancelAtPeriodEnd`